 Independent Living in Canada: An Overview

-– by Victor R. Willi, Past Executive Director (with minor updates by Sandra Carpenter, current Executive Director)
+– by Victor R. Willi, past Executive Director (with minor updates by Sandra Carpenter, past Executive Director)

 The Independent Living (IL) Movement, as we know it today, began with the establishment of a consumer-controlled, self-help centre in 1972.The Berkeley Centre for Independent Living was started by a group of students with disabilities at the University of California.
 This IL Movement, with its philosophy, principles, and attitude was introduced into Canada by Gerben DeJong at the COPOH National Conference – “Parameters of Rehabilitation” in Vancouver in 1980.
 The main focus of this article will be how the IL Philosophy is manifested in the Independent Living Resource Centres (ILRCs).
 I offer two caveats: first, it is difficult, if not impossible, to understand Independent Living separately from its historical and social context (Dejong, 1980)ii; second, Independent Living is almost universally misunderstood.

 According to Woodill (1992), “The phrase ‘Independent Living’ has been part of social service discourse since the end of World War II… because of its long history in the professional literature, as well as its use by recipients of professional services, there are several meanings to the term…” iii In Ontario, for example, it is common to be told that Independent Living refers to one of two things: a person in a wheelchair, living alone in an accessible apartment; or, some sort of technical device such as a walker or bath bench.
 In addition, the term has been associated with accessible housing, transitional living centres, hospital units, the study of home economics, rehabilitation programs and so on.
 In reality, the term, ‘Independent Living’ actually refers to a flourishing but little known social movement.